-The Superintendent is designated as the district-wide harassment officer who may be contacted by telephone at 920-855-2137 or mail at PO Box 227, Gillett, WI 54124-0227.
+The Director of Special Education and the Elementary School Principal are designated as the district-wide harassment officer who may be contacted by telephone at 920-855-2137 or mail at PO Box 227, Gillett, WI 54124-0227.
 The alternate harassment officer will be the building principal.
 The harassment officer or alternate harassment officer will investigate all complaints and make a written response of findings within fourteen (14) calendar days of the filing of the complaint.
 If the findings support the complaint, the Superintendent and/or Building Principal and/or Board of Education will take the necessary action within thirty (30) calendar days of the finding to end the harassment.